krb5/krb5/doc/admin/advanced/retiring-des.rst

 versions of krb5 will not necessarily start using strong crypto for ordinary operation without administrator intervention.

+MIT krb5 began flagging deprecated encryption types with release 1.17, and removed DES (single-DES) support in release 1.18.
+As a consequence, a release prior to 1.18 is required to perform these migrations.

 Types of keys
 -------------